-If you have old CRT monitors still in use, replacing them with LCD displays can save up to 70 percent in energy costs.
+If you have old CRT monitors still in use, replacing them with LCD displays can save up to 70 per cent in energy costs.
 However, not all LCD monitors are created equal when it comes to power consumption.
-High efficiency LCDs are available from several vendors.
+High-efficiency LCDs are available from several vendors.

 Recycle systems and supplies

 Before throwing away old I.T equipment think about whether it can be recycled, re-homed or reused in any way.
-You can start by re purposing items within the company; for example, in many cases, when a graphics designer or engineer needs a new high end workstation to run resource-hungry programs, the old computer is perfectly adequate for use by someone doing word processing, spreadsheets, or other less intensive tasks.
-This hand-me-down method allows two workers to get better systems than they had, while requiring the purchase of only one new machine.
+You can start by repurposing items within the company; for example, in many cases, when a graphics designer or engineer needs a new high-end workstation to run resource-hungry programs, the old computer is perfectly adequate for use by someone doing word processing, spreadsheets, or other less intensive tasks.
+This hand-me-down method allows two workers to get better systems than they had while requiring the purchase of only one new machine.

-Old electronics devices can also be reused by those outside the company.
+Old electronic devices can also be reused by those outside the company.
 You can donate old computers and other devices still in working order to schools and non-profit organisations, which can still get a lot of use out of them.
 Finally, much electronic waste can be recycled, the parts used to make new items.
 Things like old printer cartridges, old cell phones, and paper can all be recycled.
 Some computer vendors, such as Dell, have programs to take back computers and peripherals for recycling.

 Reduce paper consumption